Parabolic Higgs bundles and representations of the fundamental group of a punctured surface into a real group: Parahoric bundles

 We also show how the notion of parahoric bundles is the natural context for Hecke transformations.
 This is of course well known in the algebraic world (see e.g. \cite[Section 8.2.1]{balaji-seshadri}), but our approach, much more analytic than that of \cite{balaji-seshadri,pappas-rapoport}, seems to be new (see Subsection \ref{ss:Hecke-transformations} below).

 The existence of Hecke transformations implies that even restricting to the case $\alpha_i\in\imag\bar\eA$ we cover, up to isomorphism, all possible choices of weights $\alpha$.
 This is one reason for avoiding parahoric bundles in our approach.
 A second reason, not unrelated to the first, is that taking weights in $\imag\bar\eA$ suffices to realize all possible monodromies around the punctures in the correspondence between parabolic Higgs bundles and local systems, as we prove in the paper.
 On the other hand one can use Hecke transformations to identify, for any choice of weights $\alpha$, the category of parahoric bundles of weight $\alpha$ with the category of parabolic orbibundles on $X$ for suitable choices of: weights in $\imag\eA'$, orbifold structure on the divisor $D$, and topological type of orbibundles.
 This can be done thanks to Proposition \ref{prop-alcove}.
-(Actually, the reduction of the proof of Lemma \ref{lemma:extension} to Lemma \ref{lemma:extension-good-case} in Subsection \ref{ss:extending-sigma} is inspired by this idea.)

 The Hecke transformations are compatible with the reductions of the structure group to standard parabolic subgroups, since they {\it use} only the action of the complexified maximal torus $T^{\CC}$, which is contained in all standard parabolic subgroups.
 This, combined with an easy computation of degrees, implies that Hecke correspondence is compatible with the stability notions {\it \`a la} Ramanathan, see Subsection \ref{stability}.